This information is important specially for students in the Degree Programme in Nursing at Arcada.

 Section 48 of the revised Infectious Diseases Act

-Before the first practical training students enrolled in Social and Health care are required to check their vaccinations and get the Tuberculous risk assessment done by the school nurse.
+Before the first practical training students enrolled in Social and Health care are required to check their vaccinations and get the Tuberculous risk assessment checked.

 You will need a document confirming immunity for the diseases listed below